-Sound Engineer and Music Composer for Atomic Blue CorpJanuary 2012 to Present (about 4 years)
+Sound Engineer and Music Composer for Atomic Blue CorpJanuary 2012 to Present (over 4 years)

 Sound Engineer and Music Composer for the free online game Plane Shift

-Music Producer, mixing engineer. for freelanceJanuary 2012 to Present (about 4 years)
+Music Producer, mixing engineer. for freelanceJanuary 2012 to Present (over 4 years)

 work as a freelance producer and mixing engineer.

-Alto Player for Jazz Writers CollectiveSeptember 2011 to Present (over 4 years)
+Alto Player for Jazz Writers CollectiveSeptember 2011 to Present (about 5 years)

 Writer Jazz Collective is a ten horn band made by students from Berklee.
 The goal of the JWC is to play the music composed by Berklee students.

-Arranger producer/composer for la scatola sonora music productionJanuary 2009 to Present (about 7 years)
+Arranger producer/composer for la scatola sonora music productionJanuary 2009 to Present (over 7 years)

 Saxophone Teacher for Laureana di Borrello's Music SchoolOctober 2009 to May 2010 (7 months)